Nesvilab/MSFragger/README.md

 MSFragger writes output in either tabular or pepXML formats, making it fully compatible with downstream data analysis pipelines such as Trans-Proteomic Pipeline and [Philosopher](https://nesvilab.github.io/philosopher/).

 ## Supported instruments and file formats
-### mzML/mzXML
-MSFragger is compatible with standard open file formats for mass spectrometry data (mzXML/mzML).
+mzML/mzXML: MSFragger is compatible with standard open file formats for mass spectrometry data (mzXML/mzML).
 Data from any instrument in mzML/mzXML format can be used.

-###Thermo RAW files:
-MSFragger supports direct reading Thermo RAW files.
+Thermo RAW: MSFragger supports direct reading Thermo RAW files.
 ProteomeDiscoverer (PD) node is fully compatible with all downstream PD tools.
 When running using FragPipe, some downstream tools (e.g. label-free quantification) will not work.

-###TimsTOF:
-MSFragger supports direct reading from Bruker timsTOF raw files (.d folder) and MGF file converted by Bruker DataAnalysis.
+TimsTOF: MSFragger supports direct reading from Bruker timsTOF raw files (.d folder) and MGF file converted by Bruker DataAnalysis.
 When running using FragPipe, some downstream tools will not work.

 ## Download MSFragger